Minnesota police shoot, kill man after traffic stop incident

 A woman who lives near the crash scene, Carolyn Hanson, said she saw law enforcement officers pull a man out of a vehicle and perform CPR.
 A passenger who got out of the car was also covered in blood, Hanson said.

 Police said Brooklyn Center officers wear body-worn cameras and they also believe dash cameras were activated during the incident.
-The Brooklyn Center Police Department said it has asked the Bureau of Criminal Apprehension investigate.
+The Brooklyn Center Police Department said it has asked the Bureau of Criminal Apprehension to investigate.

 No further information was immediately available.